 In addition, there are other methods to help with intimacy for those who are suffering from vaginal dryness or who are unsure of their need for lube, including:

-- Pelvic floor exercises - such as Kegel - can strengthen and relax vaginal muscles.
+- Try low-impact exercises for vaginal dryness to strengthen and relax vaginal muscles.

 - Take more time for foreplay to increase levels of natural lubrication.